ZKM Center for Art and Media Karlsruhe: Research and production

 The ZKM's research institutes develop transdisciplinary projects.
 Research is partly conducted by the ZKM, and partly in collaboration with other education and research institutions.
 The goal is to analyze and trial the latest technologies to determine their applicability and relevance for art and the information society, which is increasingly connected on a global scale and communicates online.

 Hertz Lab

 The Hertz Lab was established in 2017.
 It combines the Institute for Visual Media and the Institute for Music and Acoustics.

 The main activities of the Hertz Lab are art production and research on media technology.
 Contemporary concepts – for example, artificial intelligence (AI), augmented reality (AR) in virtual reality (VR) and AR applications, immersive or sensor-based environments, and investigating the artistic potential of electromagnetic fields – are considered across genres and media, examined in terms of their artistic applicability, and realized in productions.

-The name Hertz Lab obviously refers to the German physicist Heinrich Hertz.
+The name Hertz Lab refers to the German physicist Heinrich Hertz.